 Currently, fragmentation functions are fit to data from high-energy experiments~\cite{AbdulKhalek:2022laj,Bertone:2018ecm}; but they have proven unassailable by direct {\it ab initio} calculation.
 The Euclidean space formulation of LGT requires time to be continued $t\to x_0=it$ to the imaginary axis.
 However, the field-theoretical equation extending Eq.~(\ref{FuncionFragmentacion}) which is appropriate for a spacetime lattice is~\cite{Collins:2023cuo}

-Euclidean LGT sztumbles because the fields are taken at different points along light--front time (note the integral over $x^+$), an evolution operator along a lightlike direction is needed (which is not possible in an Euclidean formulation with four equivalent spacelike directions).
+Euclidean LGT stumbles because the fields are taken at different points along light--front time (note the integral over $x^+$), an evolution operator along a lightlike direction is needed (which is not possible in an Euclidean formulation with four equivalent spacelike directions).

 Now, near-to-medium future quantum computers promise quick improvement.
-Currently, Nambu-Jona-Lasinio modelcomputations are already at hand~\cite{Li:2024nod}, and our group is actively exploring the hardware needed to proceed to appropriately regulated Quantum Chromodynamics, with its more fundamental Hamiltonian formulated in Light-Front quantization (see subsec.~\ref{subsec:lightfront} and section~\ref{sec:fragmentation} below).
+Currently, Nambu-Jona-Lasinio model computations are already at hand~\cite{Li:2024nod}, and our group is actively exploring the hardware needed to proceed to appropriately regulated Quantum Chromodynamics, with its more fundamental Hamiltonian formulated in Light-Front quantisation (see subsec.~\ref{subsec:lightfront} and section~\ref{sec:fragmentation} below).